 - Women, children and adolescent girls were using the shelter to sleep at night without fear

 - As the day care centre for children, nutritious breakfast was provided to children

 - Children remained engaged in meaningful ways such as fun games, storytelling, origami with old newspapers, making paper toys, playing on the heap of sands

 - In the evening, children started continuing their study

 - Psycho-social counseling and trauma counseling sessions were conducted by the certified counselors for the affected women and children

 - A parallel hygiene awareness session was conducted every day in the centre to make the women and adolescent girls aware of maintaining personal hygiene in the aftermath of disaster

 - Acted as Information Resource Centre providing information about the government relief and rehabilitation measures for the cyclone affected people

-Lighting up the Dark Places: The cyclone-hit communities were without electricity more than a month period and became unsafe for people after the sun set.
-20 Aska’s Mobile Light Towers were fixed up in different places with support of Puri district administration to lighten up the dark places.
+Lighting up the Dark Places: The cyclone-hit communities were without electricity for more than a month period and it became unsafe for people after the sunset 20 Aska’s Mobile Light Towers were fixed up in different places with support of Puri district administration to lighten up the dark places.

 Restoration & Resilience Building Activities